samliu/lifelist/README.md

 At any rate I'll catch, photograph, and release the fish I missed / failed to get pictures of in due time.

+_Note: This list contains mostly the first fish of each species that I managed to photograph, chronologically.
+The fish pictured is not usually the largest of the species that I caught, nor is this list that reflective of how much I fish, because I mostly do catch the same kinds of fish at my local spots._

 ## Unique Species List (Photographed)

 33 unique species caught and identified as of August 8, 2020.
 7 additional fishes